jaunre/rice-dotfiles/README.md

 .config/polybar/material/...

-That is, make sure all the dotfiles for polybar are contained within the "material" directory
+That is, make sure all the dotfiles for polybar are contained within the "material" directory *if you use my bspwmrc setup.